MaxHorstmann/project-selene/writeup.md

 * helios and aquifer are *critical* single points of failure.

-* Supposedly, there are 17 unaccounted residents - wait, what?
-That needs some human review.

 * A number of anomalies and concerns were flagged

 * Full report: [report.md](./rover/output/report.md)